 What can cause diarrhea

-Diarrhea can be caused by bacteria or viruses present in the food we eat and can be accompanied by fever and the feces are mixed with blood, in this case it is called dysentery.
-Sigela, salmonella, and campylobacter are the bacteria associated with these dysenteries.
+Diarrhea can be caused by bacteria or viruses present in the food we eat and may be accompanied by a fever.
+When you can see blood in your stools, it is called dysentery, which is usually caused by the bacteria Salmonella sp., Shigella sp. and Campylobacter sp.

-The birth of the baby's first teeth can also cause diarrhea and so when a 6-8 month old baby has diarrhea but does not have a fever, parents should look at the gums to see if any teeth are being born.
+The birth of the baby's first teeth can also cause diarrhea and so when a 6 to 8 month old baby has diarrhea but no fever, parents can look at the gums to see if any teeth are being born.
+If in doubt, it is important to take the baby to the pediatrician so that the cause of diarrhea can be identified.

 When to go to the doctor